YoDineeee/BlogGen/ README.md

     Study Mode Options: Choose between studying solo or with an online partner.
     Time Management Tools: Track your study sessions and break times to ensure efficient time use.
     Collaborative Learning: Connect with others online to boost productivity and motivation through shared study sessions.

+    To do list:

+    i need to add api for authentication as an extra step + my shit + add strong password and + hashing algo

+    i need to add stripe for donation

+    i need to make sure its ( best practices of back-end)

+    i need to make the thing more modern  ( front end )